 Hampshire spinner Danny Briggs insists he is only interested in reclaiming his county place and is putting England selection to the back of his mind.

-Briggs is well thought of by England after touring with the Lions during the last two winters.
-His performances led to a one-day debut against Pakistan in February and the latest sport betting suggests it won’t be long before a Test call-up.
+Danny Briggs is well thought of by England after touring with the Lions during the last two winters.
+His performances led to a one-day debut against Pakistan in February and many sports betting sites suggests it won’t be long before a Test call-up.

 However, the 20-year-old has had a tough start to the season on home soil.
 A victim of the English weather, Briggs has missed Hampshire’s last four championship matches.